heindrickson/LimeSurvey-Builder/README.md

 - Errors on importing?
   - Check if you edited the file as explained in the previous item and if the encoding is UTF-8
   - Check if you really used a powerful model with 'reasoning' capability (see recommended models above).
 - After importing your questionnaire into LimeSurvey, check if the date format and the decimal mark are correctly set.
-If not, adjust them.
+If not, adjust them in the Settings tab -> Text Elements -> Date format and Decimal mark.
 <br><br>